Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Abstract

 A \RA query to a string \(T\) asks for the character \(T[i]\) at a given position $i\in [0\dd |T|)$.
 This fundamental task admits a straightforward solution with constant-time queries and $\Oh(n \log \sigma)$ bits of space when $T\in [0\dd \sigma)^n$.
 While this is the best one can achieve in the worst case, much research has focused on the compressed setting: if $T$ is compressible, one can hope for a much smaller data structure that still answers \RA queries efficiently.

 In this work, we investigate the grammar-compressed setting, where $T$ is represented by a context-free grammar that produces only $T$.
-Our main result is a general trade-off that optimizes \RA time as a function of the string length $n$, the grammar size (the total length of productions) $g$, the alphabet size $\sigma$, the data structure size $M$, and the word size $w=\Omega(\log n)$ of the word RAM model.
+Our main result is a general trade-off that optimizes \RA time as a function of the string length $n$, the grammar size (the total length of productions) $g$, the alphabet size $\sigma$, the data structure size $M$, and the word size $w\ge\Omega(\log n)$ of the word RAM model.
 For any data structure size $M$ satisfying \(g\log n < Mw < n\log \sigma\), we show an $\Oh(M)$-size data structure that answers \RA queries in time

-Remarkably, we also prove a matching unconditional lower bound that holds for all parameter regimes except very small grammars ($g \le w^{1+o(1)}\log n$) and relatively small data structures ($Mw \le g \log n \cdot w^{o(1)}$), even if the query algorithm is allowed to be non-deterministic.
+We also prove a matching unconditional lower bound that holds for all parameter regimes except very small grammars ($g \le w^{1+o(1)}\log n$) and relatively small data structures ($Mw \le g \log n \cdot w^{o(1)}$).
+The lower bound applies to word-RAM query time and, more strongly, to the worst-case cell-probe complexity of nondeterministic or bounded-error randomized query~algorithms.

-Previous work focused on optimizing the query time as a function of $n$ only, achieving $\Oh(\log n)$ time using $\Oh(g)$ space [Bille, Landau, Raman, Sadakane, Satti, Weimann; SIAM J. Comput.~2015] and $\Oh(\frac{\log n}{\log \log n})$ time using $\Oh(g\log^{\epsilon} n)$ space for any constant $\epsilon > 0$ [Belazzougui, Cording, Puglisi, Tabei; ESA'15], [Ganardi, Jeż, Lohrey; J. ACM 2021].
-Our result improves upon these bounds (strictly for $g=n^{1-o(1)}$) and generalizes them beyond $M=\Oh(g \poly\!\log n)$, yielding a smooth interpolation with the uncompressed setting of $Mw = n\log\sigma$ bits.
+Previous work focused on optimizing the query time as a function of $n$ only, achieving $\Oh(\log n)$ time using $\Oh(g)$ space [Bille, Landau, Raman, Sadakane, Satti, Weimann; SIAM J. Comput.~2015] and $\Oh(\frac{\log n}{\log \log n})$ time using $\Oh(g\log^{\epsilon} n)$ space for any constant $\epsilon > 0$ [Belazzougui, Cording, Puglisi, Tabei; ESA 2015], [Ganardi, Jeż, Lohrey; J. ACM 2021].
+Our result improves upon these bounds (strictly for $g=n^{1-o(1)}$) and generalizes them beyond $M\le\Oh(g \poly\!\log n)$, yielding a smooth interpolation with the uncompressed setting of $Mw = n\log\sigma$ bits.

-Thus far, the only tight lower bound [Verbin and Yu; CPM'13] was $\Omega(\smash{\frac{\log n}{\log \log n}})$ for $w=\Theta(\log n)$, $\smash{n^{\Omega(1)}} \le g \le \smash{n^{1-\Omega(1)}}$, and $M=\smash{g\cdot \log^{\Theta(1)} n}$.
+Thus far, the only tight lower bound [Verbin and Yu; CPM 2013] was $\Omega(\smash{\frac{\log n}{\log \log n}})$ for $w=\Theta(\log n)$, $\smash{n^{\Omega(1)}} \le g \le \smash{n^{1-\Omega(1)}}$, and $M=\smash{g\cdot \log^{\Theta(1)} n}$.
 In contrast, our result yields a tight bound that accounts for all relevant parameters and is valid for almost all parameter regimes.